ohscar/rmalloc/doc/paper/introduction.rst

 efficiency requirement, pages would only be requested when there were no blocks of the correct size and therefore the entire free list must be searched for a suiting block before giving up and requesting a page.

-Multi-threaded applications that allocate memory need to work without the allocator crashing or currupting data.
-As in all concurrency situations, care needs to be taken to do proper locking of sensitive data structures, while not being too coarse such that performance suffers.
+Multi-threaded applications that allocate memory need to work without the allocator crashing or corrupting data.
+As in all concurrency situations, care needs to be taken to do proper locking of sensitive data structures, while not being so coarse such that performance suffers.
 I do not address the issue of locking.

 Another challenge is to make the allocator work efficiently for various memory sizes.
 I focus on small-memory systems, where space-efficiency is important, and I've made the trade-off (where applicable) that slower is better if it saves